Quantinuum

 Cloud Access

-Users can access information about Quantinuum’s systems, view submitted jobs, look up machine availability, and update job notification preferences on the cloud dashboard on the Quantinuum User Portal.
+Users can access information about Quantinuum’s systems, view submitted jobs, look up machine availability, and update job notification preferences on the cloud dashboard on the legacy Quantinuum User Portal or Quantinuum Nexus.

 Users are able to submit jobs that run remotely on Quantinuum’s systems from a local python development environment.
-Directions for setting up the python environment and getting started in a notebook locally as well as additional examples utilizing conditional logic and mid-circuit measurement are found under the Examples tab on the Quantinuum User Portal.
+Directions for setting up the python environment and getting started in a notebook locally as well as additional examples utilizing conditional logic and mid-circuit measurement are found under the Examples tab on the legacy Quantinuum User Portal or Quantinuum’s H-Series Getting Started page.

 Running Jobs & Queue Policies

-Information on submitting jobs to Quantinuum systems, system availability, checking job status, and tracking usage can be found in the Quantinuum Systems User Guide under the Examples tab on the Quantinuum User Portal.
+Information on submitting jobs to Quantinuum systems, system availability, checking job status, and tracking usage can be found in Quantinuum’s H-Series Workflow and Getting Started pages.

-Users have access to the API validator to check program syntax, and to the Quantinuum System Model H1 emulator, which returns actual results back as if users submitted code to the real quantum hardware.
+Users have access to the API validator to check program syntax, and to the Quantinuum System Model H1 and H2 emulators, which returns actual results back as if users submitted code to the real quantum hardware.

 Note